TheLakeMan/TinyAI/README.md

 # ctest -C Debug # Or Release
 ```

-**Current Status:** The project now fully compiles and runs on Windows using Visual Studio 2022 Build Tools.
-All core components have been implemented, including the Picol interpreter, memory management, and I/O systems.
-The tokenizer and text generation modules have implementations but require further testing.
-The next development phase focuses on testing and enhancing these components.
+**Current Status:** The project is feature-complete, including core components, multiple model types (text, image, audio, multimodal), hybrid execution, SIMD optimizations, and comprehensive testing.
+Recent work focused on optimizing memory usage.
+The framework is stable and ready for general use, with ongoing efforts focused on performance tuning and expanding model support.

 ## Using TinyAI